This is article 2 of 17 in the Authentic Self Series, to start from the beginning, click > Table of Contents

 Kirk: Can you give some specific actions we can take for self-discovery?

-I think it is really important to remember as we do these specifics that a lot of us are busy.
+I think it is really important to remember as we do these specific exercises and tasks as outlined in the series that a lot of us are busy.
 Most of us are not going to go to a cave in the mountains and spend a month at a time meditating.

 Some of us can, but most of us can’t.
-So how do we take the steps to realize what our authentic nature is.
+So how do we take the steps to realize what is our authentic nature?
 What is the first thing you would suggest?

 Step One – Take Time To Affirm Who I Am